HabanaAI/Setup_and_Install/README.md

 ## On Premises

-Please ensure the driver is installed on your system using the following command:
+Please ensure the driver and host firmware are installed with version 1.0.0 on your system using the following commands:
 <details>
 <summary>Ubuntu distributions</summary>

 ```
+dpkg -l | grep habanalabs-firmware
 dpkg -l | grep habanalabs-dkms
 ```